oyb1n/oyb-k8s-test/README.md

 Copy the password for the admin user and paste it into the UI you opened previously. x

-Now we can utilize the applciation.yaml under the /argoCD/ folder in the repos.
+Before we can utilize the applciation.yaml under the /argoCD/ folder in the repos.
+We need to enable helm charts in argoCD (ease of use for demo)
 Run

 ```
-kubectl apply -f /argoCD/application.yaml
+kubectl apply -f /argoCD/configmap.yaml
 ```

+Then we can install our applications.
+So we'll start with creating our ingress controller.
+We have

 ### Application Gateway